 Who are the largest investors in U.S. medical and health R&D?

-A key contentious issue in the global narrative on drug pricing is the source of R&D. Where exactly are research and development dollars coming from?
+One contentious issue in the global narrative on drug pricing and affordability is the source of R&D. Where exactly are research and development dollars coming from?

-Based on a recent report from @ResearchAmerica, the private sector has and continues to invest more than any other stakeholder in the United States, accounting for 67% of total spending in 2017, followed by the federal government at 22%.
-Total U.S. medical and health R&D spending was $182.3 billion.
-Private industry invested $121.8 billion, of which 80% was accounted for by the biopharmaceutical sector.
+Based on a 2019 report from @ResearchAmerica, the private sector has and continues to invest more than any other stakeholder in the United States, accounting for 67% of total spending in 2018, followed by the federal government at 22%.
+Total U.S. medical and health R&D spending was $194.2 billion.
+Of that, industry invested $129.5 billion, with 80% accounted for by the biopharmaceutical sector.

+The private sector outspent the NIH by four-folds.
 However, NIH funding has contributed to published research associated with every one of the 210 new drugs approved by the US FDA from 2010–2016.
-More than 90% of NIH funding represents basic research related to the biological targets for drug action rather than the drugs themselves.

-The role of NIH funding has complemented industry research and development, which focuses predominantly on applied research.
-This underscores the breath and significance of public and private collaboration in the development of new medicines.
+This report underscores the breath and significance of public and private collaboration in the development of new medicines.